ml9148/Project_03_Data_Engineering/README.md

 ### Sample selection
 First, we chose the columns that would be appropriate for our database.
 We then drew a random sample of 10,000 observations (approximately 1/3 of the original dataset) to eliminate issues with large file sizes.
 Next, we prepared the file to be inserted into the database by checling for null values in columns we intended to be primary keys.
 We then exported our dataframe to a .csv file (Listings_Cleaned_Sample.csv) to use in creating individual tables.

-**Need to discuss our ethical considerations and anything else designated in the rubric.

 ### Hosts_Info Table
 In the hosts.ipynb file, we first read in the sample csv file and create a dataframe of the host-related columns: host_id, host_name, host_since, host_location, host_response_time, host_response_rate, host_is_superhost, host_neighbourhood, host_total_listings_count, host_listings_in_sample, host_verifications, host_has_profile_pic, host_identity_verified.